-- 1) FLAT WATER - a.
+1) FLAT WATER

+- a.
 Contribute to poor air quality only when there are BATHERS splashing, releasing TRICHLORAMINE and other DBPs into the air. - b.
 These AQUATIC VENUES generally are for swimming. - c.
-The density was established at 20 ft2 $(1.9 m^2)$ per person.
+The density was established at 20 ft2 (1.9 m^2) per person.
 This represents an average horizontal swimmer occupying a 5-foot by 4-foot area. - d.
-Assuming a person is swimming horizontally; a full body length is an average 5 feet (152 cm) with a 5-foot span to equal 25 ft2 (2.3 m2).
+Assuming a person is swimming horizontally; a full body length is an average 5 feet (152 cm) with a 5-foot span to equal 25 ft2 (2.3 m^2).
 There was a need to account for higher density in shallow areas where users wade vertically versus swim horizontally.
-The middle ground was decided to be 20 ft2 (1.9 m2). - 2) AGITATED WATER - a.
+The middle ground was decided to be 20 ft2 (1.9 m^2).

+2) AGITATED WATER

+- a.
 These are AQUATIC VENUES with AQUATIC FEATURES that mechanically disturb the water surface such as spray features, WATERSLIDES, etc. They contribute to poor air quality any time those AQUATIC FEATURES are operating.
 This constant introduction of DBPs into the air requires more fresh air for these venues. - b.
 These AQUATIC VENUES generally are for wading and enjoyment of features without swimming. - c.
 The density was established at 15 ft2 (1.4 m2) per person.
 This represents an average vertical user occupying a 5-foot (152 cm) by 3-foot (91 cm) area.
-This also complies with the Illinois State Pool Code. - 3) HOT WATER - a.
-These AQUATIC VENUES require more chemicals and release more DBPs due to increased chemical demand, increased introduction of BATHER waste, and increased evaporation, which deposits more DBPs into the air per square foot than any other AQUATIC VENUE.
-This type of feature requires the most outside air. - b.
-These AQUATIC VENUES generally are for lounging such as hot tubs, warming POOLS, etc.
+This also complies with the Illinois State Pool Code.